What's on for families

 Our family room, in which under 5's can let off a bit of steam, is located next to the left luggage lockers and buggy park off Clock Court.
 It contains some large lego, books, clothes to dress up in and large soft blocks to keep younger members of the family happy and give parents and older siblings a bit of a break.

-The star attraction in our gardens.
+Another star attraction in our gardens.
 Test your skills as a family and get enjoyably lost in 'the most famous Maze in the history of the world'.
 The two metre high hedges twist and turn, with false routes and dead ends.
 See who gets to the middle first.
 Admission is included in your palace ticket.
 More information on the Maze.

 The great outdoors